Jeymeus/weather_app/README.md

 "npm install"

-Create a .env file and use the .env.example with your indformation.
+Create a .env file , configure and replace information :

+API_KEY="your_api_key_here"

 Open the index.html file in your preferred web browser.